knottybiscotti/knottybiscotti/content/writing/Spirit Boxing/Callie Story 1.md

 ---
-title: I NEVER expected THIS at a HAUNTED Farm!
+Title: I NEVER expected THIS at a HAUNTED Farm!
 (Insane!)
-summary: Callie's friend and fellow ghost-hunter told her about a mysterious farm with a spooky back story, so she takes her gear and her viewers out for a little adventure.
+Summary: Callie's friend and fellow ghost-hunter told her about a mysterious farm with a spooky back story, so she takes her gear and her viewers out for a little adventure.
 Thing is, she might be getting more than she bargained for!
-date: 2025-05-22
+Date: 2025-05-22
-draft: false
+Draft: false
-showComments: true
+ShowComments: true
-characters:
+Characters:
   - callie_keller
-tags:
+Series: Spirit Boxing
+Tags:
   - deep_throat
   - dubcon
   - facial